 After your confined water dives, you’ll head to “open water,” where you and one of our staff instructors will make four dives over two days.
 On these dives you’ll get to explore the underwater world.
 You’ll apply the skills you learned in confined water while enjoying what the local environment has to offer.
 You will complete these skills at Vortex Springs in Florida, but we do offer a local certification as well and we can also do a referral for you to finish your certification anywhere in world with a PADI or SSI Instructor.

 HOW LONG DOES IT TAKE TO GET CERTIFIED?

-One of our many PADI Instructor Staff will focus on helping you become a confident and comfortable diver, not on how long it takes.
+One of our many Staff Instructors will focus on helping you become a confident and comfortable diver, not on how long it takes.
 You earn your certification based on demonstrating you know what you need to know and can do what you need to do.
-This means that you progress at your own pace – faster or slower depending upon the time you need – to become a competent scuba diver.
+This means that you progress at your own pace – faster or slower depending upon the time you need – to become a competent and safe scuba diver.